Heart Valve Repair or Replacement Surgery

 You will get pain medicine if you are hurting.
 Ask for the medicine before you become

-You may be on IV (intravenous) medicines to help your blood pressure and your heart
+You may get IV (intravenous) medicines to help your blood pressure and your heart

 and to control any problems with bleeding.
-As your condition stabilizes, your doctor
+As your condition stabilizes, your provider

 may start to drink liquids.
 You can start eating more solid foods as soon as you can